paulmelki/paulmelki.github.io/_posts/2021-09-19-you-your-research-1.md

 *Bordeaux, France*

+*In this essay, I discuss and comment on one my recent readings: a transcription of a lecture given by Prof. Richard Hamming in 1986, entitled "You and Your Research".
+I encourage you to give it a read as it is enriching and freely available in PDF form [here](https://d37ugbyn3rpeym.cloudfront.net/stripe-press/TAODSAE_zine_press.pdf).*

+---

+&nbsp;

 In this lecture, Professor Hamming discusses the right "style" for dealing with research and going about conducting research work that will have a lasting constructive impact on the world.
 Not only so, but he also proposes that this "style" is also a valid way of tackling other types of job, and more generally really, life itself.
 Anyone who has studied a fair amount of computer science should have come across [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming) at least once, being one of the fathers of Coding Theory and the inventor of a multitude of algorithms, such as *Hamming's Code* for error detection, without which many current scientific and engineering exploits, including the Internet itself, would not have existed, or at least not in their current form.
 When someone of the grade and level of Richard Hamming is sharing his approach to dealing with research, we should indeed have an interest in considering  his words with full seriousness; given, of course, that we are harvesting the required humility, without which we cannot lead a "healthy" and flourishing scientific career (nor a life, in all of its aspects).
 In this essay, I try then to extract and present the main pillars of Hamming's proposed "style".